 For the next few years there is no definite information about Dyserth, but there were notable open air preachers living nearby.
 From 1800 to 1817 services were held at Rhos Mari (now Rose Marie), the home of Harri and Doli Jones.
 This cottage was used as the receiving point for the mail which came in from Rhyl.
 The earliest activities were preaching and running a Sunday School.
 Services were held in the loft, and moved later to a white-washed room downstairs, where there was more space, and they were able to hold the Sunday School, prayer meetings and the Seiat (fellowship, or meeting).

 In 1822 the Minister, the Rev. Thomas Jones died.
 He had owned a piece of land in Dyserth.
 The chapel was able to lease this, and it formed part of the present site.
 A chapel building was erected, next to the Red Lion.
-In the following years the congregation expanded to such an extent that this building became inadequate and by 1849 it had to be enlarged.
-More land was needed, and an application was made to William Shipley Conwy, of Bodrhyddan Hall, who granted them the land "free and forever".
+In the following years the congregation expanded and the chapel was extended in the 1840s.
+By 1869 more land was needed, and an application was made to William Shipley Conwy, of Bodrhyddan Hall, who granted them the land "free and forever".
 On Friday 5th of July, 1867 the whole membership of the church and Sunday School (over 300) marched to Bodrhyddan to thank him, and the children sang to him on the lawn, as a way of expressing their thanks.
 William Shipley Conwy was so touched that he gave them £5 for the fund, and they went back for a Tea Party and general meeting that had been organised.

 1869 saw the opening of the newly extended Bethel Chapel, with seating for 380 people.
 The chapel is said to have cost £1300. £600 of it was paid off straight away, and on January 1890 they celebrated the final payment.